margaridav27/feup-sdle/exam summary.md

 - CC: commit certificate
 - VC: new-view certificate

-Since f nodes may fail, it should be possible to proceed after communicating with at least n-f nodes
+Since f nodes may fail, it should be possible to proceed after communicating w/ at least n-f nodes

-However, one can be able to communicate with nodes that are faulty or not be able to communicate with nodes that are not faulty simply because they are slower
+However, one can be able to communicate w/ nodes that are faulty or not be able to communicate w/ nodes that are not faulty simply because they are slower

 There is the possibility of all nodes that responded being also faulty and so one needs to make sure that the non-faulty nodes outnumber the faulty ones -> (n-f)-f > f <=> **n > 3f** (n >= 3f+1 -> recall dissemination quorum systems -> quorums intersect in at least 1 replica -> quorums of f+1 replicas)